Nllii/DrinkingWaterNotes/README.md

 # DrinkingWaterNotes
-This repo is a study Guide.
+This repo is a study and research for drinking water operations.